Meet the Book’s Main Characters

 When Munter joined the Foreign Service in 1985, most U.S. diplomats looked like him — about 80 percent were men, with nearly 73 percent white male.
 Now women represent nearly 40 percent of the service, and it actively recruits minorities.
 As ambassador to Pakistan from 2010 to 2012, Munter tried to repair Washington’s relationship with Islamabad, which suffered a serious blow following Osama bin Laden’s assassination and other events.
 As ambassador to Serbia from 2007 to 2009, Munter helped behind the scenes to engineer the election loss of former Serbian Prime Minister Vojislav Koštunica, after evidence emerged that he had approved an attack that burned down a part of the U.S. Embassy in Belgrade, following Washington’s recognition of Kosovo’s independence from Serbia.
 Munter has also served in Iraq, Poland, the Czech Republic and Germany.

 Bond hardly fits most people’s perceptions of a diplomat.
 Black and gay, he belongs to a very small minority in the Foreign Service, but his mere presence is a victory of sorts.
 When his now-spouse, Ted Osius, joined the service in 1989, those found out to be gay were often expelled — that did not change until 1994.
 Bond, who grew up in Detroit and holds master’s degrees from both Harvard and Oxford, became a Foreign Service officer on September 10, 2001, and has served in Colombia, India and Singapore.
-There have been many advances for gay diplomats in recent years, but the biggest hurdle to true equality remains the Defense of Marriage Act, he says.
-For example, the law doesn’t allow same-sex couples with children to have one family insurance policy.
-Bond and Osius hope to adopt, and “if that effort is successful, we would still have to have two policies, which would be more expensive,” he says.
+There have been many advances for gay diplomats in recent years, but the biggest achievement was the overturning of the Defense of Marriage Act in 2013, which allowed the State Department to bestow on same-sex spouses the rights and benefits other spouses had always had.

-Kenney, the ambassador to Thailand, always seems upbeat and chipper, but on the day America’s Other Army author Nicholas Kralev visited her in Bangkok in February 2012, she was especially excited, in anticipation of a rare event the next day.
+Kenney, a former ambassador to Thailand, always seems upbeat and chipper, but on the day America’s Other Army author Nicholas Kralev visited her in Bangkok in February 2012, she was especially excited, in anticipation of a rare event the next day.
 The Boeing Company was flying in its newest commercial plane, the Dreamliner, which she saw as an excellent opportunity to promote the U.S. aircraft industry, and American business in general.
-An added bonus was the fact that the president of Boeing for Southeast Asia, was Ralph Boyce, one of Kenney’s recent predecessors at the embassy in Bangkok, whom many Thais still remembered because of his superb command of their language.
+An added bonus was the fact that the president of Boeing for Southeast Asia was Ralph Boyce, one of Kenney’s recent predecessors at the embassy in Bangkok, whom many Thais still remembered because of his superb command of their language.
 Kenney’s husband, William Brownfield, is also a Foreign Service officer.
-She is also a former ambassador to the Philippines and Ecuador.

 In 1997, Hammer did advance work on President Bill Clinton’s visit to Vancouver for the annual Asia-Pacific Economic Cooperation summit.
-Once the president’s party arrived, Hammer, a political officer with nine years of experience in the Foreign Service at the time, was asked to make a dinner reservation for Clinton at a very short notice, and he didn’t mind it a bit.
+Once the president’s party arrived, Hammer, a political officer with nine years of experience in the Foreign Service at the time, was asked to make a dinner reservation for Clinton on very short notice, and he didn’t mind it a bit.
 About a year later, Hammer applied for a position at the National Security Council (NSC), where the officer he had helped out in Vancouver held a top position.
 So Hammer got the first press job in his career, which eventually led to his appointment as the first NSC spokesman in the Obama White House, and later as assistant secretary of state for public affairs.
-“If someone comes to you, and you are able to do little things right, you might be given bigger opportunities,” says Hammer, who has also served in Denmark, Iceland and Bolivia.
+“If someone comes to you, and you are able to do little things right, you might be given bigger opportunities,” says Hammer, who became ambassador to Chile in 2014.

 Modern diplomacy is not all glamour.
 In Thailand from 2010 to 2012, Sen wore flip-flops much more often than suits, because she was “in refugee camps most of the time,” she says.
 During that tour — her second in the Foreign Service — she worked to secure protection for refugees from across East Asia, and to resettle some of them in the United States.
 “We were in a situation where no one was willing to speak for these people but us,” she says.
 “We don’t get out and tell the story very much.
 We do humanitarian work, but we don’t benefit from it necessarily.”
 On the personal front, “many of us join the service as double-income families, but then all of a sudden we drop to a single income,” she adds.
 “In most cases, we have partners who are just as educated and motivated, and we are asking them to sit out on their career for lengthy periods of time.
 That’s the aspect of the Foreign Service life that’s very difficult.”

 In July 2003, armed Filipino military officers took over an apartment tower in Manila, in a peculiar attempt to overthrow the government of President Gloria Macapagal Arroyo.
 Ricciardone, who was the U.S. ambassador to the Philippines at the time, was alarmed by reports that Arroyo was considering a military response, which most likely would have resulted in civilian casualties.
 “I had to tell her she shouldn’t send tanks in and blow up the building,” Ricciardone recalls.
 “She didn’t do it.
 She waited it out.”
-Ricciardone, who was the top U.S. diplomat in Egypt from 2005 to 2008 and is now ambassador to Turkey, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
+Ricciardone, who was later ambassador to Egypt and Turkey before retiring in 2014, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
 “We need to be entrepreneurial, figure things out and find opportunities that lie beyond the daily threats and distractions,” he says.

 Life in the Foreign Service offers a wide variety of experiences, and Hazzard has made the best of it.
 She joined the service as a secretary in 1973 at age 24.
-After all these years, she has chosen to remain what the State Department now calls an office-management specialist, rather than become a Foreign Service officer.
-She has served in nearly 80 countries — both on permanent and temporary assignments — and visited more than 100 countries.
+Until she retired in 2014, she chose to remain what the State Department now calls an office-management specialist, rather than become a Foreign Service officer.
+She served in nearly 80 countries — both on permanent and temporary assignments — and visited more than 100 countries.
 The photo with the snake was taken in the African country of Benin.
 Hazzard has witnessed the glamour associated with the world of diplomacy — her office at the embassy in Rome, a former royal palace where she worked in the late 1990s, used to be the Italian queen’s drawing room, says Hazzard, who met Pope John Paul II during that tour.
 But she has also lived in places where the water and electricity went out for hours every day.
 “Places like this make me more compassionate,” she says.

 As deputy chief of mission in Haiti in 2010, Lindwall managed the search for missing U.S. citizens after the country’s devastating earthquake and helped the local government recover from the disaster.
 Lindwall’s house collapsed from the seismic shock, and he escaped what would have been certain death had he been there at the time.
 However, his colleague Victoria DeLong, the embassy’s cultural affairs officer, wasn’t so lucky — she was killed when the quake destroyed her house.
 A few years earlier, Lindwall had participated in successful efforts to reform Guatemala’s previously corrupt child-adoption system, which many Americans use, and to improve child nutrition.
 In 2012 in Iraq, he worked on deals to sell U.S. military aircraft and other equipment worth billions of dollars to the government in Baghdad.
 After that assignment, Lindwall became consul-general at the U.S. Consulate in Guayaquil, Ecuador.